Syrian opposition seeks more help from abroad, warns of chaos

 The Syrian opposition appealed for money to improve their forces at a meeting in London of the core group of the Friends of Syria, an alliance of 11 countries, including Britain and the United States, which opposes Assad.

-"We know that we have a problem, we know that we don't have the organised military institutions that we want.
-We know of the challenges of the loose organisation of the Free Syrian Army," Akbik told reporters after the meeting.
+"We know that we have a problem, we know that we don't have the organized military institutions that we want.
+We know of the challenges of the loose organization of the Free Syrian Army," Akbik told reporters after the meeting.

 "We need support, whether it is financial or whether it is equipment.
 This is the only way to prevent the fragmentations that are going on the ground."